alecramsay/REmake/docs/index.md

 Most predicates look like function calls, e.g., `digit()`.
 A few look more like programming language constructs, e.g., `all( ... )`.
-Here's a simple example for finding floating pointing numbers:
+This is an example for finding floating pointing numbers:

 ```
 digit() * 0, ...